Whether OPEC+ formally agrees, deeper oil cuts now look inevitable

 An OPEC source told Reuters it was "logical" to expect the market to force more cuts on OPEC+ producers.
 As much as 17 million bpd of supply could be taken out of the market this spring, estimated Jim Burkhard at IHS Markit, a research firm, due to production cuts and other shutdowns.

+However, Woodmac expects supplies to drop more slowly, saying compliance with the OPEC+ cuts would not be immediate.
+The consultancy forecast oil output in May and June would decline by 6.71 million bpd, of which 4.5 million bpd would come from OPEC+.
 Energy Aspects expects imminent shut-ins in the United States to amount to at least 1.3 million bpd, in addition to cutbacks already announced by the United States this month when OPEC+ was working on its deal.
-'UNCHARTED TERRITORY'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)